Akhier/DragonheartedCode/2014/May/Making of a Simple Roguelike - Part 0 The Designing.md

 * 12 dungeon levels
  * Generated with already existing dungeon generation code
- * Up and down stairs never generate next to eachother
+ * Up and down stairs never generate next to each other
 * Story fits on start screen
 * 12 unique enemy types
  * Unique means they visibly act differently